ECP-WarpX/WarpX/Docs/source/theory/pic.rst

 Pseudo Spectral Analytical Time Domain with arbitrary charge and current-density time dependencies (PSATD-JRhom)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In :cite:`pt-shapovalPRE2024` we introduce a formulation of the particle-in-cell (PIC) method for the modeling of relativistic plasmas, which leverages the ability of the pseudo-spectral analytical time-domain solver (PSATD) to handle arbitrary time dependencies of the charge and current densities during one PIC cycle (applied to second order polynomial dependencies here).
+In :cite:`pt-shapovalPRE2024` we introduce a formulation of the particle-in-cell (PIC) method for the modeling of relativistic plasmas, which leverages the ability of the pseudo-spectral analytical time-domain solver (PSATD) to handle arbitrary time dependencies of the charge and current densities during one PIC cycle (up to second-order polynomial dependencies here).
 The formulation is applied to a modified set of Maxwell's equations, which in Fourier space reads

 .. math::